zarch1972/openenergeia/README.md

 This is how I see a simple flow breakdown.

 Inputs
-Octopus Energy Agile tariff API
+- Octopus Energy Agile tariff API
-Solcast (solar PV generation forecasts)
+- Solcast (solar PV generation forecasts)
-Wind forecasting (usually a direct correlation between wind / renewables and cheaper prices on Agile) Dark Sky?
+- Wind forecasting (usually a direct correlation between wind / renewables and cheaper prices on Agile)
+- Dark Sky?

-Logic Box
+Logic Box / The Brains
-Take the inputs along with the battery SOC, make decisions about when to overnight(or daytime) charge
+- Take the inputs along with the battery SOC, make decisions about when to overnight(or daytime) charge

 Outputs
 Battery APIs (Lux / Powerwall / more to come).
 There are only a few states; SOC (% full), charge, discharge, be idle.